7Eddie20/Excursio-Programmare/Basics/Basics_summary.md

 - `Enum` - a program to showcase how enum can replace constants
 - `typedef` - a program to showcase the working of typedef
 - `cctype` - a program to practice the cctype library content
+- `boolean` - a program to showcase that every number except 0 represents true; 0 represents false

 ---